 DIY Barn Door Baby Gate

-(And learn to turn this baby gate in to a full Dutch door by following this tutorial)
+(Get part 2, to turn this baby gate in to a full Dutch door by following this tutorial)

 List of Tools: